Legal Acts on Soil Protection

-In the > EU Soil Strategy presented on 17.11.21 for an EU-wide framework for the protection and sustainable use of soil, the EU Commission addresses the various threats to soil and regrets that there is still no EU-wide protection framework for soil as there is for air and water.
-It announces that it will draft a legislative proposal on soil health by 2023, which I expressly welcome.
+In the “> Soil Protection Strategy” presented on 17.11.21 for an EU-wide framework for the protection and sustainable use of soil, the EU Commission addresses the various threats to soil and regrets that there is still no EU-wide protection framework for soil, as there is for air and water.

 Video EU Missions Soil Health and Food